-Of course, every smartphone’s value plummets directly out of the box (just like driving a car off a dealer’s lot).
+Of course, every smartphone’s value drops once it gets taken out of the box (just like driving a car off a dealer’s lot).
 However, while brands like Google and Huawei lose about 67% and 74% of their value on average over the course of 12 months, iPhones only depreciate by around 43% a year.
-Fortunately for iPhone owners, all that value can be harnessed at trade-in when it’s time for the newest model.
-Talk about making a dent in your upgrade costs!

-Since you’re curious about how much your iPhone XR is worth, we think it’s safe to assume that you’re toying with the idea of trading in and trading up (perhaps when the new iPhone launches?).
+Since you’re curious about that iPhone XR worth we think it’s safe to assume that you’re considering the idea of trading in for cash or perhaps towards a shiny new iPhone 13.
 Luckily, the iPhone XR is no exception to the high-resale-value rule.

-Launched on September 12, 2018 at a price of $749, the iPhone XR is a pared-down version of the iPhone XS.
-Although it has since been unseated by 2020’s iPhone SE as Apple’s most budget-conscious phone, with its singular camera, a thicker design, no 3D Touch feature, and a friendly starting price, it’s still a great choice for those looking for an affordable option without all the bells and whistles.
+Launched in September 2018 at a price of $749, the iPhone XR is a pared-down version of the iPhone XS.
+Although it has since been unseated by 2020’s iPhone SE as Apple’s most budget-conscious phone, with its singular camera, a thicker design, no 3D Touch feature, and a friendly starting price, it’s still a great choice for those looking for a price-light option without all the fancy bells and whistles.

-With the impending announcement of the newest iPhone, now is a great time to find out how much your iPhone XR is worth (more on that later).
-In general, the resale value of an iPhone XR depends on a variety of factors such as:
+With the iPhone 13 models making the rounds, now is a great time to find out how much your iPhone XR is worth (more on that later).
+In general, the iPhone XR worth depends on a number of factors, such as: